 The London 2012 race regarded as one of the dirtiest in history has expunged yet another name from the record books after Tatyana Tomashova was stripped of her women’s Olympic 1500m silver medal.
-The Russian becomes the fifth out of 12 finishers in the final to be disqualified for retrospective doping offences.
+The Russian becomes the fifth out of 12 finishers in the final to be disqualified for retroactive doping offences.

 The race was questioned almost immediately with Britain’s Lisa Dobriskey telling the BBC straight after the race: “I’ll probably get into trouble for saying this, but I don’t believe I’m competing on a level playing field.”
 History, though, has slowly proven Dobriskey correct.